-China Clay Home: The China Clay Area around St Austell has always held a fascination for me, but I have never had the chance to explore.
+China Clay Home: The area around St Austell has always held a fascination for me, but I have never had the chance to explore.
 In recent years I have made a few contacts and I have had the chance to wander the vast wasteland of pits and dumps.

 The following pages mainly contain images taken on private land.
 All my visits have been arranged through the proper channels.
 Health and Safety Rules being observed at all times.